Dror Bin: In the Israel Innovation Authority

 Since his appointment as CEO of the Israel Innovation Authority in 2021, Bin has led a variety of initiatives and programs aimed at maintaining and enhancing the competitive advantage of Israel's innovation hub, with emphasis on preparation for future technology trends and building an infrastructure to enable continued growth of Israel's high-tech industry.
 The initiatives are in areas such as financing R&D in knowledge-intensive companies at various stages, creation of an advanced technological infrastructure for use by Israeli industry, programs to meet the challenges of human capital in high-tech, dealing with regulation relevant to the implementation of technological innovations, the high-tech industry, and more.

 Since assuming his position, Bin has advanced a variety of projects in transportation, quantum computing, drones, food technologies (Foodtech), bioconvergence and more, and has led the establishment of a national plan for developing an ecosystem of climate technologies (climate tech) in Israel, that covers a variety of technologies dealing with the challenges posed by the global climate crisis and aimed at reducing greenhouse gas emissions or mitigating the repercussions of the crisis.
 In this framework, in 2022 Bin led the Israeli innovation delegation to the UN Climate Conference at Sharm el-Sheikh (COP27).

 In his role, Bin is working to expand the variety of the Israeli high-tech on three different aspects – thematic (disciplinary), demographic, and geographic, launching a variety of programs for high-tech employment and entrepreneurship among underrepresented social groups such as women, Israeli Arabs and Ultra-Orthodox Jews (Haredim) as well as training programs in advanced technological areas.

+In October 2023, Bin announced a 100m NIS matching fund for startup companies encountering difficulties because of the outbreak of the Gaza war.
+Later on the amount was increased to 400m NIS.

-In 2021 Dror Bin was nominated by The Marker magazine to its list of the 100 most influential people in Israel.
+In 2021, Dror Bin was nominated by The Marker magazine to its list of the 100 most influential people in Israel.

 Bin is married and a father of three.
 He resides in Ramat Hasharon, Israel.